Marine Technology Associate Degree

-The Associate’s Degree in Marine Technology Program offers theory and practical training in marine mechanics, marine engine service and repair, marine business concepts, marine electricity and marine systems installation, repair and service.
-Hands-on practical skills in installation, service, and repairs to mechanical, electrical, electronic, and hydraulic systems utilized by both recreational and commercial vessels are stressed throughout the curriculum.
-In addition, marine business procedures are taught using computerized learning methods with marine specific software.
+The Marine Technology program offers an associate degree in Marine Technology.
+Theory and practical training in boat and ship mechanics, marine focused business concepts, marine electrical, and marine systems installation, repair and service are the thrust of the program.
+Hands-on practical skills in installation, service, and repairs to mechanical, electrical, electronic, and hydraulic systems utilized by both recreational and commercial boats and shops are stressed throughout the curriculum to reinforce the in-depth theory classes.
+In addition, marine business procedures are taught using computerized learning methods with marine-specific software.

-Graduates of the associate’s degree program are skilled marine technicians ready for entry level careers in such areas as marina/boatyard operations, vessel manufacturing, engine repair, support services for commercial vessels, engine room staff aboard commercial vessels, marine electronics installation, and marine wholesale/retail product sales.
+Graduates of the associate degree program are skilled boat technicians ready for entry-level positions in such areas as marina/boatyard operations, boat and shop manufacturing, marine engine repair, support services for commercial boats and shops, engine room staff aboard commercial vessels, marine electronics installation, and marine wholesale/retail product sales.

-After completing some prerequisites, graduates of this program are eligible to continue on for a Bachelor of Science Degree in Automotive Service Management Technology or in Business Management Technology.
+Graduates of this program are eligible to continue on for a Bachelor of Science Degree in Business Management to further their credentials.

 The mission of the Marine Technology program (MT) is to train entry-level technicians for employment in the marine field as well-rounded electrical and mechanical diagnostic technicians.
 Through the use of practical lab exercises and classroom experiences the student will gain knowledge in electrical theory, outboard engine repair, marine gas and diesel inboard repair, transmissions and navigation.
 Students will be well versed in ABYC standards through the use and reference to the standards manual throughout their program.
 Through participation in both lab and classroom experiences the successful student will gain the knowledge and experience necessary to be awarded an Associate in Science degree.

 - The MT program will provide the students with the necessary experiences to become employed in a marine repair and/or manufacturing facility.